 - Only six (6) elective credits are allowed in any combination of PED courses.

-- Students may concentrate their study in a specialized area such as biological sciences, chemistry, or pre-engineering.
-Many “Course of Study” are included in the next section of this catalog.
+- Students may concentrate their study in a specialized area such as biology or chemistry.
+Many “Degrees with Designation” and “Course of Study” are included in the next section of this catalog.

 - Courses numbered below 100 do not apply toward degrees.

-Foreign Language Note: It is advisable to verify the foreign language admissions requirements for the university/four-year college you are planning to attend.
-For example, many of the Colorado four-year institutions require foreign languages for admission; the CU system requires 2-3 years of high school foreign language (or equivalent 2-3 semesters at Pikes Peak Community College).
-Students planning to attend a Colorado four-year institution who do not have the prerequisite foreign language requirement from high school should consider enrolling in these courses in addition to the degree requirements.
+World Language Note: It is advisable to verify the world language admissions requirements for the university/four-year college you are planning to attend.
+For example, many of the Colorado four-year institutions require world languages for admission; the CU system requires 2-3 years of high school world language (or equivalent 2-3 semesters at Pikes Peak Community College).
+Students planning to attend a Colorado four-year institution who do not have the prerequisite world language requirement from high school should consider enrolling in these courses in addition to the degree requirements.